ranchopanda/dynamic-page-forge/docs/ADMIN_STYLE_UPLOAD_GUIDE.md

 #### Description
 Describe the style for users:
 ```
-"Intricate floral and paisley mehndi design suitable for grand occasions"
+"Intricate floral and paisley mehendi design suitable for grand occasions"
 ```

 #### AI Prompt Modifier